• Skip to primary navigation

 Depending on how you plan to use them in your recipe, you may need to adjust cooking times or choose a different variety altogether.

-Understanding the difference between pitted and unpitted olives can elevate your culinary experience and add depth to your dishes.
+Understanding the difference between pitted and unpitted olives can improve your cooking experience and add depth to your dishes.

-By selecting the appropriate type based on their intended use, you can ensure that each bite is bursting with flavor.
+By selecting the appropriate type based on their intended use, you can ensure that each bite is full of flavor.

 Similarities Between Pitted Olives and Unpitted Olives